DannyBen/alf/doc/alf-connect.md

 REPO
 --------------------------------------------------

 Remote GitHub repository to connect to.

-This can be one of:
+Can be one of:

 - Your username on GitHub.
-In this case, the repository is expected to be named 'alf-conf'
+  In this case, the repository is expected to be named **alf-conf**.
-- Your username/repo on GitHub
+- Your username/repo on GitHub.
-- Any other full URL to a repository
+- Any other full URL to a repository.

 - *Required*